An accurate estimate is the first step in selling and building a profitable job.

 The DVD and the online class are identical.
 Both include all the forms you need, along with a number of checklists.
 These forms and checklists will become your basic tools for all your estimates long after you're finished with the classes.

-You will see each estimate compiled by hand (pen and paper) and using the Fast Track Estimating software.
+You will see each estimate compiled by hand (pen and paper) and using the Fast Track Estimating software (not included).
 If you use a different estimating software, that's okay.
 The classes teaches a system, a mindset, that works regardless of how the final estimate is compiled.

 You have two options when ordering the online version.